 Teen Expeditions

-Applications for our 2024 season are open!
+Applications for our 2025 season are open!
 All new-student applications require a nominator to be considered.
+Application deadline is March 3, 2025.

 All participants receive a full-tuition scholarship.
 These expeditions are offered at no cost to the participant.